mohagungnursalim/myblog/README.md

 ## About App

-Main Code of [the-devcode.com](http://the-devcode.com/) built with Laravel Framework https://laravel.com/
+Main Code of myblog built with Laravel Framework https://laravel.com/